qml.transforms

 Additional information

 Explore practical examples of transforms focused on compiling circuits in the compiling circuits documentation.
-For gradient transforms, refer to the examples in gradients documentation.
+For gradient transforms, refer to the examples in the gradients documentation.
 Discover quantum information transformations in the quantum information documentation.
-Finally, for a comprehensive overview of transforms and core functionalities, consult the transforms documentation.
+Finally, for a comprehensive overview of transforms and core functionalities, consult the summary above.